Monomial warm inflation revisited: Summary and conclusions

 \textbf{Accuracy of our results.} We have solved the Langevin equations that describe the system of metric-inflation-radiation fluctuations for multiple realizations of the stochastic source term and averaged over the resulting spectra.
 Our results with this technique are found to agree at the percent level with results from the matrix formalism.
 Limited by finite sampling effects, solving for $n$ realizations of the Langevin equations can only allow to achieve accurate results at large $n$.
 We argue that percent level accuracy can only be achieved for $n\sim \mathcal{O}(10^4)$ realizations.
-We compare our results with semi-analytical expressions for the amplitude of the power spectrum and scalar spectral index commonly encountered in the literature.
-We find that such expressions fail to capture the properties of the power spectrum with the $\gtrsim\mathcal{O}(1\%)$ accuracy required to confront model of inflation with CMB data.
+We compare our results with semi-analytical, numerically-fitted expressions for the amplitude of the power spectrum and scalar spectral index commonly encountered in the literature.
+We find that such expressions (at least with the functional form for the numerically-fitted correction $G(Q)$ commonly assumed) fail to capture the properties of the power spectrum with the $\gtrsim\mathcal{O}(1\%)$ accuracy required to confront model of inflation with CMB data.
 We conclude that only the matrix formalism approach (introduced in~\cite{Ballesteros:2022hjk}) allows for a fast and reliable determination of the scalar power spectrum and we advocate its use in future studies of warm inflation.

 We expect that this work contributes to set warm inflation on firmer ground at a phenomenological level and help to compare this scenario of inflation with CMB bounds.